NFL Joint Practices: How They Work, When They Are Held

-NFL joint practices: How they work, when they are held originally appeared on NBC Sports Washington
+NFL joint practices: How they work, when they are held originally appeared on NBC Sports Chicago

 There’s no better way to get season-ready than playing real games against other teams in the league.